nii-yamagishilab/PartialSpoof/project-NN-Pytorch-scripts.202102/README.md

-Note:
+_Note:_
-This folder is an adapted version of the [project-NN-Pytorch-scripts Public](https://github.com/nii-yamagishilab/project-NN-Pytorch-scripts) with the commit ID b91de2259bbcf095cadfe83a9a2e2e7129eec523
-Modified by: Lin Zhang (zhanglin@nii.ac.jp) @ NII
+This folder is an adapted version of the [project-NN-Pytorch-scripts](https://github.com/nii-yamagishilab/project-NN-Pytorch-scripts) with the commit ID b91de2259bbcf095cadfe83a9a2e2e7129eec523 Modified by: Lin Zhang (zhanglin@nii.ac.jp) @ NII